biolink/biolink-model/docs/index.md

      * [nutrient of](nutrient_of.md)
  * [gene associated with condition](gene_associated_with_condition.md) - holds between a gene and a disease or phenotypic feature that the gene or its alleles/products may influence, contribute to, or correlate with
  * [gene product of](gene_product_of.md) - definition x has gene product of y if and only if y is a gene (SO:0000704) that participates in some gene expression process (GO:0010467) where the output of thatf process is either y or something that is ribosomally translated from x
+ * [gene_fusion_with](gene_fusion_with.md) - holds between two independent genes that have fused through  translocation, interstitial deletion, or chromosomal inversion to  form a new, hybrid gene.
+Fusion genes are often implicated in various neoplasms and cancers.
  * [genetic association](genetic_association.md) - Co-occurrence of a certain allele of a genetic marker and the phenotype of interest in the same individuals at above-chance level
      * [condition associated with gene](condition_associated_with_gene.md) - holds between a gene and a disease or phenotypic feature that may be influenced, contribute to, or be correlated with the gene or its alleles/products
      * [gene associated with condition](gene_associated_with_condition.md) - holds between a gene and a disease or phenotypic feature that the gene or its alleles/products may influence, contribute to, or correlate with
+ * [genetic_neighborhood_of](genetic_neighborhood_of.md) - holds between two genes located nearby one another on a chromosome.
  * [genetically interacts with](genetically_interacts_with.md) - holds between two genes whose phenotypic effects are dependent on each other in some way - such that their combined phenotypic effects are the result of some interaction between the activity of their gene products.
 Examples include epistasis and synthetic lethality.
+     * [gene_fusion_with](gene_fusion_with.md) - holds between two independent genes that have fused through  translocation, interstitial deletion, or chromosomal inversion to  form a new, hybrid gene.
+Fusion genes are often implicated in various neoplasms and cancers.
+     * [genetic_neighborhood_of](genetic_neighborhood_of.md) - holds between two genes located nearby one another on a chromosome.
  * [has active component](has_active_component.md)
  * [has active ingredient](has_active_ingredient.md) - holds between a drug and a molecular entity in which the latter is a part of the former, and is a biologically active component
  * [has adverse event](has_adverse_event.md) - An untoward medical occurrence in a patient or clinical investigation subject that happens during treatment  with a therapeutic agent.
 Adverse events may be caused by something  other than the drug or therapy being given and may include abnormal laboratory finding, symptoms, or  diseases temporally associated with the treatment, whether or not considered related to the treatment.
 Adverse events are unintended effects that occur when a medication is administered correctly.